vsavkin/SimpleMVP/README.md

 ## Learning Dart

 Even if you don't end up using SimpleMVP, you can still use it as an example of an MV* framework written in Dart.

+## How to use it

+### Add the SimpleMVP dependency to your pubspec.yaml

+  dependencies:
+    simple_mvp: any